jundalisay/spblist/content/en/research/mohammad/quran/sura-053.md

   - desire only the present life.
 They only know the present life.

 <!-- 25.
 To
-Allah belong the Last and the First. many an angel is there in the heavens whose intercession avails nothing, except af- ter Allah gives permission to whomever He wills, and approves? -->
+Enki belong the Last and the First. many an angel is there in the heavens whose intercession avails nothing, except af- ter Enki gives permission to whomever He wills, and approves? -->